clarkdave/clarkdave.net/source/posts/2014/2014-12-16-how-to-use-webpack-with-rails.md

 })
 ```

 This will now automatically inject the `$` and `jQuery` variables into every module, so you no longer need to `require` them.

-For the second - exposing jQuery to `window` - we need to add a [loader](https://webpack.github.io/docs/loaders.html).
+For the second step - exposing jQuery to `window` - we need to add a [loader](https://webpack.github.io/docs/loaders.html).
 In webpack, loaders apply some kind of transformation on a file.
 For example, later we'll show how to use a loader to transform CoffeeScript files into JavaScript.

 The `expose` loader takes the exports from a module and adds it to the global context, which in our case is `window`.
 You can configure loaders in the webpack config, which makes sense for transformations like CoffeeScript, but you can also specify them when you `require` a module, which I think makes more sense for the `expose` loader as it expresses the intent in your code.